nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

-## Implement python client and server for OAuth 2.0 Client credentials using authlib, pyjwt and Flask
+## Implement python client and server for OAuth 2.0 Client credentials using authlib and Flask

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)